rickynyairo/StackOverflow-lite/README.md

 POST | /questions/int:ques_id/answers | post an answer to a question GET | /questions | Get a List of all questions
-GET | /questions/int:ques_id | Get a question using its id PUT | /questions/int:ques_id | Edit a question
+GET | /questions/int:ques_id | Get a question using its id GET | /questions/str:username | Get all questions posted by a particular user PUT | /questions/int:ques_id | Edit a question
 DELETE | /questions/int:ques_id | Delete a question using its id POST | /questions/int:ques_id/answers | Post an answer to a question